 *Some links may be affiliated.
 Purchases through the links support my small business at no extra cost to you.

 Never leave the buff behind.
 Winter or summer, these tubular pieces of material are incredibly handy and multipurpose.
 On cold or rainy days, they’re a bit of warmth around my neck.
 On hot days, they can be dampened with water or used to push back sweaty strands of hair from my face.
-I always sleep with mine on as it’s a great way to cover your face during a cold night in the tent without fully burying yourself in the suffocating depths of your sleeping bag.
+I always sleep with mine on as it’s a great way to cover my face during a cold night in the tent without fully burying myself in the suffocating depths of the sleeping bag.

 Purchase buffs here.